We’ve seen a certain boom over the last 10 years, sensible organisations of all sizes are admitting the need to outsource procurement.

 Technology and Process – Even the very large organisations don’t have the budget, expertise and time to make their own investment work.
 An outsourcer with the transactional management, longstanding contact / supplier chains and other technologies already all set up and in place can reduce the costs and improve efficiency.

 Costs – An outsourcer can run procurement cheaper than most companies could do internally.
 There would be very few companies, large and small, that wouldn’t benefit from savings on staff costs – particularly where there’s a large element of transactional processing where very little can be automated.

 It is in fact a combination of the ‘Focus’ and ‘Control’ drivers that are at the top of the list.
-Control is a strange one – in theory there’s no reason why an organization couldn’t drive compliance within an internal team.
-But in reality, no doubt it is the external contract that will force the organization into appropriate behaviour.
+Control is a strange one – in theory there’s no reason why an organisation couldn’t drive compliance within an internal team.
+But in reality, no doubt it is the external contract that will force the organisation into appropriate behaviour.

 Our team at Innovolo we have been sourcing products from around the globe for the last 20 years and are experts in finding products that our clients aren’t able to source, or don’t have time to.

 We have developed strong bonds with factories all over the world and our staff and agents are constantly on the lookout for new products, partners and processes.
 This means that we are confident that we will be able to source or manufacture most products that our clients request.